WinVector/JXREF/README.txt

  cross-references defined from other files, append with _external_links.xml the strategy is to get all possible external refs by add a line of XML like: <xi:include href="X_external_links.xml"/>
+ (you should remove this include before pushing files to Manning, we suggest using something like "fgrep -v '_external_links.xml'").

  Example production of external links in test/GoodBook